 FCAC supervises federally-regulated financial institutions to ensure they comply with federal consumer protection laws.
 The FCAC also helps to educate consumers and monitors industry codes of conduct and public commitments designed to protect the interests of the consumers.
 If you have a complaint in respect to a violation of a consumer protection law, a public commitment or an industry code of conduct, you may contact the FCAC as follows:

 The FCAC will determine whether the financial institution is in compliance with federal consumer protection laws.
 It will not provide redress or compensation and does not have involvement in individual disputes.

 In Canada, PNC Bank Canada Branch, the Canadian branch of PNC Bank, provides bank deposit, treasury management, lending (including asset-based lending) and leasing products and services.
 Deposits with PNC Bank Canada Branch are not insured by The Canada Deposit Insurance Corporation or by the United States Federal Deposit Insurance Corporation

-® PNC and PNC Bank are registered Trademarks of The PNC Financial Services Group, Inc.
+PNC is a registered mark of The PNC Financial Services Group, Inc. ("PNC").